Skip to content

 Masking Strategies

-• Post-copy Apex script: Mask data programmatically after refresh using the SandboxPostCopy interface.
-Limited by governor limits and execution time — suitable for targeted masking but not full-org sweeps.
+• Post-copy Apex script: Masks data programmatically after refresh using the SandboxPostCopy interface.
+Limited by governor limits and execution time, so it suits targeted masking but not full-org sweeps.

-• Third-party tools: Informatica, OwnBackup, Provar — more sophisticated masking rules, cross-object consistency, and referential integrity.
+• Third-party tools: Informatica, OwnBackup, Provar.
+These offer more sophisticated masking rules, cross-object consistency, and referential integrity.

-• Sandbox template filtering: Exclude sensitive objects entirely from Partial Copy templates.
+• Sandbox template filtering: Excludes sensitive objects entirely from Partial Copy templates.
 Simplest approach but limits testing realism.

 Compliance Requirement

 In regulated industries (healthcare, financial services), failing to mask production data in non-production environments is a compliance violation.
 HIPAA, PCI-DSS, GDPR, and SOX all have requirements around data in non-production environments.
-The CTA must address this in the architecture.
+Address this explicitly in the architecture.

 Sandbox Naming Conventions